In order not to waste valuable time in Rome, you need to know where the center of Rome is, how to get there and how to best orient yourself there.

-Rome center.
-Where today is the city center of Rome, was once the Campus Martius.
-In antiquity, the city was bordered by the Capitol Hill and the field of Mars spread from the ghetto on the Tiber along to today’s Piazza del Popolo.
+In antiquity, the center was located in the archaeological area around the Colosseum and was bounded by the Capitol Hill.
+The Campus Martius was located outside the city and spread from the current ghetto on the Tiber to today’s Piazza del Popolo.
 There it was bounded by the hill of Pincius and further south by the Quirinals Hill.

 Under Augustus, the area came to the city of Rome and was used primarily as a sports and cultural center.
-The result was an athletic stadium, the Domitian stadium, which can still be visited today under Piazza Navona.
-Next to it was an Auditorium, the Baths of Nero and the Pantheon.
+The result is an athletic stadium, the Domitian stadium, which can still be visited under Piazza Navona today.
+Next to it was an auditorium, the spas of Nero and the Pantheon.
 Further north is the Ara Pacis and the Mausoleum of Augustus, in the east is Hadrian’s Temple.
-On the via Piè di Marmo you can admire the marble foot of an Egyptian goddess and below the Capitol there is the theater of Marcellus.
+On the via Piè di Marmo you can admire the marble foot of an Egyptian goddess and below the Capitol there is the Theater of Marcellus.

 In the center of Rome, the use of public transport is difficult.
 The buses run irregular and only on the few major roads.

-Usually one will set off on foot to explore this area.
-If you only want to see the main attractions, you can also go by bicycle, by Segway or by an electric vehicle such as a golf cart.
+Usually you will explore this area walking.
+If you just want to see the main attractions, you can also go by bicycle, by Segway or by an electric vehicle such as a golf cart.
 You can also rent a limousine with a driver and drive around with it.
-The only attraction you can’t get to by car is the Trevi Fountain.
+The only attraction you can not get to by car is the Trevi Fountain.

-Here I give you a small overview of which routes best connect the main attractions, where the Hop on hop off buses stop and where you can find public transport.
+Here I give you a brief overview of which routes best connect the main attractions, where the Hop on hop off buses stop and where you can find public transport.

 Rome center · The trident

-From Piazza del Popolo, three streets radiate into the center, the Tridente.
-The central street is Via del Corso and goes up to Piazza Venezia.
-On the left Via del Babuino leads to the Spanish steps, on the right Via di Ripetta and further Via della Scrofa up to the back of the Senate building.
-From there, on the right is Piazza Navona, on the left the Pantheon.
+From Piazza del Popolo three streets radiate to the center, the “trident” – Tridente.
+The central street is called Via del Corso and goes to Piazza Venezia.
+To the left of it, Via del Babuino goes to the Spanish Steps, to the right is Via di Ripetta and then Via della Scrofa going to the back of the Senate’s Palazzo Madama.
+From there turn right to Piazza Navona or left to the Pantheon.

-The Tridente is a particularly traffic-calmed zone and a popular shopping area.
-On the left side of Via del Corso, it ends up at the Via del Tritone, on the right side, it ends up at the Parliament building.
+The “trident” is a particularly traffic-calmed zone and a popular shopping area.
+To the left of Via del Corso it ends at Via del Tritone, on the right side it ends at the Parliament building Palazzo Montecitorio.

-- Light blue: from Castel Sant’Angelo to Piazza Navona, passing the bridge of the angels and the Via dei Coronari, with many antique dealers.
-This is the fastest path between Vatican City and the area around Piazza Navona.
-Photo gallery Via dei Coronari at Christmas
+- In light blu: from the Castel Sant’Angelo over the Angel Bridge and through the Via dei Coronari, with many antique dealers, to Piazza Navona.
+This path is the fastest way between the Vatican and Piazza Navona.

-- Red: From Piazza Navona, pass the Senate to the Pantheon and continue pasing at San Ignazio or, with a light sleigh to the left, passing the Parliament and the seat of government to the Trevi Fountain.
-I have better described this route in my article Three days in Rome.
+- In red: From Piazza Navona past the Senate to the Pantheon and continue either past the Jesuit Church of San Ignazio or with a slight dangling left past the Parliament and the seat of government to Trevi Fountain.
+This route is better described in my proposals for the city center in three days in Rome.

-- Yellow: from Piazza Navona to the Campo de’ Fiori and from there further to the Ghetto or passing Ponte Sisto to Trastevere.
-From the ghetto you can walk through winding alleys to Piazza Venezia, the Theater of the Marcellus or the Bocca della Verità.
+- In yellow: From Piazza Navona to Campo de’ Fiori and from there to the ghetto or via Ponte Sisto to Trastevere.
+From the ghetto you can walk through winding streets to Piazza Venezia, the Theater of Marcellus or Bocca della Verità.

-- Dark blue: Via Veneto, the Boulevard of the Dolce Vita in the time of Fellini and Pasolini.
+- In dark blue: Via Veneto, the boulevard of the Dolce Vita at the time of Fellini and Pasolini.
 There are the American Embassy, the Hard Rock Cafe, luxury hotels, bars and restaurants.

-All lines except the yellow buses of “Roma Christiana” stop at the Angel’s Bridge, at Via Ludovisi and Piazza Barberini.
-From Angel’s Bridge, you can go to Piazza Navona and on the other side of the bridge to the Vatican.
+All lines except the yellow buses of “Roma Christiana” stop at the Angel’s Bridge, Via Ludovisi and Piazza Barberini.
+From the Angel’s Bridge, you will reach Piazza Navona and, on the other side, the Vatican.
 Via Ludovisi is above the Spanish Steps.
-Piazza Barberini is the closest stop to the Trevi Fountain and to the bottom side of the Spanish Steps.
+Piazza Barberini is the closest stop to the Trevi Fountain and the bottom of the Spanish Steps.

 Rome center · Subway metro line A

-The Spagna station is near the Spanish Steps and the posh shopping street Via dei Condotti.
-The station has a tunnel passage to Villa Borghese and the top of Via Veneto.
+The Spagna stop is close to the Spanish Steps and the posh shopping street Via dei Condotti.
+The stop has a tunnel passage to Villa Borghese and the top of Via Veneto.

-The Flaminio station is near Piazza del Popolo and the end of the Campus Martius.
-Near the station is an entrance to the park of Villa Borghese.
+The Flaminio stop is near the Piazza del Popolo and the end of the Campus Martius.
+From this stop you can also climb very well to the park of Villa Borghese.

 Rome center · ATAC buses

-Around the center of Rome, parking is difficult.
+Parking is difficult around the center of Rome.
 On the Via del Muro Torto there is a very large parking garage, “Parcheggio Villa Borghese”.
-From there, you can pass through underground corridors to Via Veneto, the Spagna Metro station and the Spanish Steps.
+From there, you may pass through underground passages to Via Veneto, the Spagna subway station and the Spanish Steps.

-You can find more information about parking in Rome in my article By car in Rome.
+More information about parking in Rome can be found in the article by car in Rome.